algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/config/index.md

 #### *property* trace_all *: bool*

-Indicates whether to store simulation traces for all operations.
+Indicates whether simulation traces for all operations should be stored.

 #### *property* trace_buffer_size_mb *: int | float*